AdobeDocs/experience-platform.en/help/access-control/home.md

 ### Access to sandboxes

-Access to sandboxes is managed through product profiles.
-For detailed steps on how to enable access to a sandbox for a product profile, see the [access control user guide](./ui/overview.md).
+Access to sandboxes is managed through roles.
+For detailed steps on how to enable access to a sandbox for a role, see the [attribute based access control roles guide](./abac/ui/roles.md).

-Users can be granted access to one or more sandboxes within a product profile.
-If one user is included in two or more product profiles, that user will have access to all sandboxes included in those profiles.
+Users can be granted access to one or more sandboxes within a role.
+If one user is included in two or more roles, that user will have access to all sandboxes included in those roles.

 The "Sandbox Management" permission allows users to manage, view, or reset sandboxes.

-### Permissions {#permissions}
+### Resource Permissions {#permissions}

-The permissions tab within a product profile displays the sandboxes and permissions that are active for that profile:
+The resource **[!UICONTROL Permissions] tab within a role displays the sandboxes and permissions that are active for that role:

 ![permissions-overview](./images/permissions.png)

-Permissions that are granted through the [!DNL Admin Console] are sorted by category, with some permissions granting access to several low-level functionalities.
+Permissions that are granted through the resource permissions are sorted by category, with some permissions granting access to several low-level functionalities.

-The following table outlines the available permissions for [!DNL Experience Platform] in the [!DNL Admin Console], with descriptions of the specific [!DNL Platform] capabilities they grant access to.
-For detailed steps on how to add permissions to a product profile, see the [access control user guide](./ui/overview.md).
+The following table outlines the available permissions for [!DNL Experience Platform] in the role, with descriptions of the specific [!DNL Platform] capabilities they grant access to.
+For detailed steps on how to add permissions to a role, see the [attribute based access control roles guide](./abac/ui/roles.md).

 | Category | Permission | Description |
 | --- | --- | --- |